Measuring Distance between Reeb Graphs: Introduction

-Given the popularity of the Reeb graph in both low and high dimensional data analysis, it is important to understand its stability and robustness with respect to changes in the input function (both in function values and in the domain).
-To measure the stability, we need to first define distance between two Reeb graphs.
-Furthermore, an important usage of the Reeb graph is as a summary for the hidden function that is easier to process than the original domain or the function.
-For example, one can compare shapes by comparing Reeb graphs of appropriate functions defined on them, or compute the average of a collection of input function in the space of Reeb graphs.
-Again, a central problem involved is to have a meaningful distance measure between Reeb graphs.
+Given the popularity of the Reeb graph in data analysis, it is important to understand its stability and robustness with respect to changes in the input function (both in function values and in the domain).
+To measure the stability, we first need to define a distance between two Reeb graphs.
+Furthermore, an important application of the Reeb graph is to provide a descriptive summary of the function.
+Again, a central problem involved is to have a meaningful distance between Reeb graphs.

+In the special case of Reeb graphs of functions on curves, similar results were obtained in \cite{DiFabio2012Stability} using an editing distance on Reeb graphs, and this approach is being extended to surfaces by the same authors.
+Recently, Morozov \etal{} proposed the \emph{interleaving distance} for \emph{merge trees}, based on the concept of an interleaving \cite{CCG09}, and obtained similar upper and lower bounds relating this distance to \emph{ordinary} persistence diagrams \cite{MBW13}.
+Here, the merge trees are variants of the loop-free Reeb graphs (\emph{contour trees}).
+However, it is not clear how to generalize these results to Reeb graphs containing loops, an important family of features of the Reeb graph.
+Another distance based on the \emph{branch decomposition} of merge trees was proposed in \cite{BYM13}, together with a polynomial time algorithm to compute it.
+This distance, however, is not stable with respect to changes in the function and also does not generalize beyond trees.

+Recently, de Silva et al. introduced the \emph{interleaving distance} for Reeb graphs, which is defined at the algebraic topology level, utilizing the equivalence between Reeb graphs and a particular class of cosheaves \cite{DMP14}.
+In a previous conference paper \cite{Bauer2014}, we introduced the functional distortion distance to be described in the current full version.
+Notably, it has been shown very recently in \cite{BMW15} that these two definitions of distances between Reeb graphs are strongly equivalent, in the sense that they are within constant factor of each other.